ml-tooling/ml-hub/README.md

   <a href="#contribution">Contribution</a>
 </p>

 MLHub is based on [JupyterHub](https://github.com/jupyterhub/jupyterhub) with complete focus on Docker and Kubernetes.
 MLHub allows to create and manage multiple [workspaces](https://github.com/ml-tooling/ml-workspace), for example to distribute them to a group of people or within a team.
+The standard configuration allows a setup within seconds.

 ## Highlights